BahadorSaket/CHI/README.md

 # Data and Task Based Effectiveness of Basic Visualizations
-This repository contains all material for a crowdsourced study that evaluates the effectiveness of five basic visualization types (Table, Line Chart, Bar Chart, Scatterplot, and Pie Chart) across 10 different visual analysis tasks [1], three different data attributes (Nominal, Ordinal, Numerical), and two different datasets (Cars and Movies).
+This repository contains all material for a crowdsourced study that evaluates the effectiveness of five basic visualization types (Table, Line Chart, Bar Chart, Scatterplot, and Pie Chart) across 10 different visual analysis tasks, three different data attributes (Nominal, Ordinal, Numerical), and two different datasets (Cars and Movies).

 ###Visualizations used in our experiment
 ![screenshot 2016-10-03 11 21 01](https://cloud.githubusercontent.com/assets/22280917/19043418/0e698c86-895e-11e6-8fb9-5628a6ae0e81.png)

 ###Tasks used in our experiment

+Below, we listed different types of questions we asked participants in our study.
+Our tasks are based on the low-level task taxonomy proposed by Amar et al[1].

 ####Retrieve Value.
 For this task, we asked participants to identify values of attributes for given data points.
 For example, what is the value of horsepower for the cars?

 ####Filter.
 For given concrete conditions on data attribute values, we asked participants to find data points satisfying those conditions.
 For example, which car types have city miles per gallon